Philippine volcano belches dark plume, villagers evacuated

 Government experts said magmatic materials came into contact with water in the main crater of Taal Volcano in Batangas province, setting off the steam-driven blast with no accompanying volcanic earthquake.
 They said it’s unclear if the volcanic unrest could lead to a full-blown eruption.

-“It’s just one explosive event; it’s too early to tell,” Renato Solidum of the Philippine Institute of Volcanology and Seismology said at a news conference, adding similar steam-driven explosions may occur.
+“It’s just one explosive event; it’s too early to tell,” Renato Solidum of the Philippine Institute of Volcanology and Seismology said at a news conference.
+Three smaller steam-driven emissions occurred Thursday night, he said.

 The agency raised the alarm at 1,020-foot (311-meter) Taal, one of the world’s smallest volcanoes, to the third of a five-step warning system, meaning “magma is near or at the surface, and activity could lead to hazardous eruption in weeks.”

-Alert level 5 means a life-threatening eruption that could endanger communities is underway.
+Alert level 5 means a life-threatening eruption that could endanger communities is occurring.

 Officials reminded people to stay away from a small island in a scenic lake where Taal is located and is considered a permanent danger zone along with a number of nearby lakeside villages.